-- The relationships and interactions among stakeholders, and between stakeholders and SERVIR Hubs related to a specific problem, service, or service area; - Stakeholders' ability to facilitate the design, implementation and uptake of SERVIR services; - Strategic approaches to engaging stakeholders in the successful design, delivery and uptake of a service; - Identify niches for SERVIR services and opportunities to leverage other related activities; - Links between SERVIR services and decision-making processes together with key influencers in that decision-making.
+- The relationships and interactions among stakeholders, and between stakeholders and SERVIR Hubs related to a specific problem, service, or service area; - Stakeholders' ability to facilitate the design, implementation and uptake of SERVIR services; - Strategic approaches to engaging stakeholders in the successful design, delivery and uptake of a service; - Identify niches for SERVIR services and opportunities to leverage other related activities: - Links between SERVIR services, decision-making processes, and actions together with key influencers in those decisions and actions; and - Sources of evidence for service use and impact.

 The main output is a stakeholder "map" that represents stakeholder relationships and provides analysis of how to leverage those relationships to catalyze success.
-This map should help Hubs visualize a community of practitioners that can be mobilized to support, implement and sustain services.
+This map should help Hubs visualize a community of practitioners that can be mobilized to support, implement and sustain services, as well as provide feedback on use and impact.